SmartHomeGuys/Bluetooth-Proxy/docs/configuration/README.md

 # Configuration

-The yaml code used on this device was based on this repo:
+The yaml code used on this device which
+<a href="https://github.com/SmartHomeGuys/DeskUp-Pro-Controller-RJ12/blob/main/deskup-pro-controller.yaml">can be found here</a>

+Was based on this repo:
 <a href="https://github.com/esphome/bluetooth-proxies/blob/main/esp32-generic/esp32-generic-c3.yaml">https://github.com/esphome/bluetooth-proxies/blob/main/esp32-generic/esp32-generic-c3.yaml</a>

 We adjusted the following: